HB-sai/wp-fb-like-ranking/readme.txt

 == Screenshots ==

-1. WordPress Facebook Like Ranking on theme's sidebar.
+1. A example of using WordPress Facebook Like Ranking.
 2. WordPress Facebook Like Ranking Stats panel.

 == Changelog ==

+= 1.11 =
+* Just add a title property
+= 1.1 =
+* Add a category filter.

+= 1.05 =
+* Able to recreate the ranking

 = 1.04 =
 * Change how to create ranking